MicroStrategy/hyper-sdk/samples/README.md

 Please refer to [Salesforce Experience Builder](https://help.salesforce.com/articleView?id=community_designer_overview.htm&type=5) and [Salesforce Community](https://www.youtube.com/watch?v=mwdgueihnXA).

-## Integrate HyperIntelligence SDK to MicroStrategy Web via a plugin
+## Integrate Hyper SDK to MicroStrategy Web via a plugin

 Some MicroStrategy Web customizations require the use of JavaScript to be included on a MicroStrategy Web page.
 The plug-in architecture provided by MicroStrategy Web can be used to achieve this purpose.
 > Read more about [Adding Custom JavaScript](https://lw.microstrategy.com/msdz/MSDL/GARelease_Current/docs/projects/WebSDK/Content/topics/promptarch/PA_Adding_Custom_JavaScript.htm)

-### Example of the HyperIntelligence SDK Custom Javascript
+### Example of the Hyper SDK Custom Javascript
 ```js
 (function() {
     // replace this line with the real sdk path